Review: Aberdeen lights up in welcome of 'hypnotic' Spectra displays - Evening Express

 Goodbye cold, dark Granite City… hello Aberdeen, city of glorious light.

-Spectra is back as of tonight and it more than delivers on its promise to create a spectacular treat for everyone to enjoy.
+Spectra is back and it more than delivers on its promise to create a spectacular treat for everyone to enjoy.

 Transforming the city centre into a playground of fun, colour, light and sound, it also brings a sense of wonder.